Air Force Aid Society (AFAS)

 Spouses of active-duty members, Title 10 Guard/Reserve and Surviving Spouses of deceased personnel are also eligible to compete for these grants.

-Air Force Aid Society Merit Scholarship - A $5,000 scholarship, available to dependent Children and Spouses of active duty; Title 10 Guard/Reserve on extended active duty; Title 32 Guard performing full-time active duty; retired; and deceased Air Force members who demonstrate outstanding academic potential based on GPA.
+Air Force Aid Society Merit & Grit Scholarship - A $5,000 scholarship, available to dependent children and spouses of active duty; Title 10 Guard/Reserve on extended active duty; Title 32 Guard performing full-time active duty; retired; and deceased Air Force members who demonstrate outstanding academic potential based on GPA, or used Grit (Growth, Resilience, Integrity and Tenacity) in overcoming a specific challenge in their academic journey.
 Students who have already been vetted through the Arnold Education Grant application process will be evaluated based on cumulative GPA, high school transcripts and an essay written on a specified topic.

 AFAS Supplemental Education Loan - A zero-interest loan to help meet college expenses such as books, fees and supplies.
 Maximum loan amount for each eligible student is $1,000 distributed from Zelle or direct Bank ACH and repaid by allotment taken over 12 months directly from a member’s military/retired pay or bank account.
 Supplemental education loans are only available to dependents who have already successfully completed both parts of the Henry “Hap” Arnold Education Grant application.